parsingphase/parsingphase.github.io/mastodon/index.md

 As a closed, age-limited community, this doesn't feel like a direct alternative to either Twitter or Mastodon.

+### Threads & BlueSky

+These are both commercial services where your interactions are subject to algorithmic control, created and run by the same techbros who created Facebook and Bluesky, with the same underlying politics.
+Neither of these services appear fully-featured or fully-functional at this time, and neither - yet - allow you to connect to other services.

 ## Concerns

 ### Security